baoduy/sm-jest-config/README.md

 # sm-jest-config

-the sub-module of jest configuration for unit tests.
+The Jest configuration for Js and Typescript Node MODULE development.
+For SPA please [use this one instead](https://github.com/baoduy/sm-spa-jest-config)

 ## The Sub-module path